 The car park entrance is on the A4067 from Swansea, past Abercrave and Pen-y-cae.
 Turn right just after Craig-y-Nos castle.
 From Brecon, drive west along the A40 to Sennybridge and turn left along the A4067 (towards Swansea).
 The Country Park is after the Dan-yr-Ogof National Showcaves Centre on the left hand side.
 Postcode for sat nav: SA9 1GL.
 Bus service from Brecon and Swansea.

 Explorer Map OL12 or Landranger Map 160 – SN840155

 Craig-y-Nos Country Park, Pen-y-Cae, Swansea Valley, SA9 1GL, tel For more information: 01874 624437

 Ample pay and display parking, tarmac surface.
-Season tickets for the car park are available from the Craig-y-Nos Country Park and the National Park Visitor Centre.
+Season tickets for the car park are available from the National Park Visitor Centre.

 At the car park, next to the visitor centre and close to the fishpond, with disabled access and baby changing facilities.

 Disabled parking spaces near the visitor centre.
 A wheelchair is available at the visitor centre for use on site.
 Most of the paths in the Country Park are on level or gently sloping ground and are wheelchair accessible.
 Some have hard surfaces.
 Paths to the woodland, meadows, lakes and picnic areas are mainly surfaced.
 The routes over the meadow area can be soft underfoot.
 A tactile map and information board is at the start of the main paths.